jamespearse80/ICRC-Modern-Cloud-Apps/Whiteboard design session/WDS trainer guide - Modern cloud apps.md

 3. Ensure data privacy and protection across all aspects of the system, in transit and at rest.

-4. Want to be able to scale their offers' API independently of the website.
+4. They want to be able to scale their offers' API independently of the website.

 5. Ensure that they retain their core functionality, even if the way it is accomplished under the covers might change.